peacekeeper/CULedger.IdentityAPI/README.md

 	    }
 	}

+Response: HTTP 200 = Connection established and myCUID credential issued, HTTP 500 = Error

-How to authenticate a member:
+### How to authenticate a member:

 **PUT** call to `/member/{memberId}/authenticate`

+Response: HTTP 200 = Valid Proof Received, HTTP 401 = Invalid Proof Received, HTTP 500 = Error

 ## How to test using API Client